 My sample packing list for a one-month trip:

-–Pharmaceuticals: Advil (Ibuprofen); Reactine (Antihistamine); Lactaid (for my lactose intolerance); Polysporin (in case of burns… or tattoos); Gravol (for nausea or seasickness); Water Purifier (Pristine or Aquatabs); Vitamin B12 if you’re vegetarian, and/or vitamin B complex if you’re gluten-free; Medication that’s specific to your destination(s) that was prescribed by your doctor (for example, anti Malaria pills if you’re going to Africa or the Amazon).
+–Pharmaceuticals (I usually bring only a couple of tablets of each): Advil (Ibuprofen, for headaches); Reactine (Antihistamine, for allergies); Polysporin (in case of burns… or tattoos); Gravol (for nausea or seasickness); Water Purifier (Pristine or Aquatabs, if you know you’ll be hiking or staying somewhere without drinking water); Vitamin B12 if you’re vegetarian or vegan; Medication that’s specific to your destination(s) that was prescribed by your doctor (for example, anti Malaria pills if you’re going to Africa or the Amazon).

-–Clothes (which I usually wash every week or so during the trip): Underwear (8 panties, 3 bras, 8 socks); T-shirts (6); Jeans pants (1); Leggings (2, one which I wear on the plane); Pair of loose pants (1); Pyjama.
+–Clothes (for washing every week of the trip): Underwear for one week; T-shirts (5-6); Jeans pants (1); Leggings (2, one which I wear on my way there); Pyjama.

-–Coats, bags and shoes: Thin waterproof jacket; Warm hoody or jacket; Small/medium backpack; A handbag; Running/training shoes; Hiking shoes; Sandals.
+–Coats, bags and shoes: Thin waterproof jacket; Warm hoody or jacket; Small backpack; Handbag; Running/training shoes (which I wear on my way); Hiking shoes; Sandals.

 *The clothes, coats, bags and shoes you’ll pack obviously depend on where you’re going and what the weather will be like at that time there.
 You might have to take a swimsuit, or thermal socks and underwear, or both (if you’re staying for a few months or going somewhere the temperature varies a lot, like Peru in the winter).

-–Other useful stuff: Padlocks (I usually take three.
-Just don’t forget where you put their respective keys, I always keep them tied together in my wallet); A large bag for keeping dirty clothes until you wash them; A few Ziploc and/or Plastic bags (believe me, they will be extremely useful); Travel guide book; A pen and a small notebook to write in (my favorite things!); Cellphone and/or camera and their chargers; Universal power adapter; Cereal Bars, Protein Bars and Nut bags (Always be prepared, but don’t get too carried away and trust you’ll find food there!); A secret pouch (that you can put around your waist) for your valuable documents (especially passport(s) and maybe credit cards) and cash (no, it isn’t comfortable, but yes, it’s mandatory if you want to be safe, and you’ll get used to it.
+–Other useful stuff: Padlocks; A large bag for dirty clothes; A few Ziploc and/or Plastic bags; Travel guide book; A pen and a small notebook to write in (my favorite things!); Cellphone and/or camera and their chargers; Universal power adapter; Cereal Bars, Protein Bars and Nut bags (Always be prepared, especially if you have dietary restrictions, but don’t get too carried away and trust you’ll find food there!); A secret pouch (that you can put around your waist) for your valuable documents (especially passport(s) and maybe credit card) and cash (no, it isn’t comfortable, but yes, it’s mandatory if you want to be safe, and you’ll get used to it.
 But please, when you know you’ll need your passport/cash/card, go to the bathroom and put those in your handbag/backpack so that you don’t have to reveal your secret pouch in front of everyone).

 Tip for packing if you’re travelling with a backpack: Of course it’s hard to pack a bag with everything you’ll need for many weeks or months.
 But you can do it!
 Start packing the heavier things at the bottom: shoes, toiletries… Then, roll each piece of clothing tightly and squeeze it on top.
 Finish with your underwear, which you can place in separate bags and shove on top and on the sides.
 Be careful not to have a backpack that’s too heavy or full, since although you’ll leave some things behind as you use them (especially if you’re carrying food), you’ll also want to buy things for yourself as well as gifts, so anticipate all that and provide the extra space.
 Also, take into consideration the clothes you’ll wear on the way there.
 Lastly, try to always keep your backpack in a locker when you go out for the day, even if you’re at a friendly hostel (you shouldn’t have many valuables, but passport and cash must be protected, and even clothes and the backpack itself; I heard stories about people getting their whole backpacks stolen at hostels…).